John Matos: Crash x Teddy M Stratocaster for Ed Sheeran

 In 2015, musician Ed Sheeran commissioned a collaboration between Crash and British artist Teddy M to create the 'Crash x Teddy M' Stratocaster.
 The guitar features Crash's famous eye design and the Teddy M Heart and was debuted by Sheeran during his sold out Wembley Stadium, London shows in July 2015.

-Keith Haring Collaborations

-In 1984, Crash along with Keith Haring painted mural installations for the 5/5 Figuration Libre France/USA at the Musée d'art Moderne de la Ville de Paris and in 1995, Crash was commissioned by British American Tobacco to create a commission for Lucky Strike brand cigarette, joining fellow artist Keith Haring to create a special work for this company and their collection.

-Notable Exhibitions
+Notable exhibitions

 In July 2006, the pieces titled "Aeroplane 1" (1983) and "A-U-T-O-matic",(1985), along with other paintings from their permanent collection were displayed in the Brooklyn Museum of Art in a featured exhibit titled "Graffiti."

-In 2009, Crash held his first exhibition of painted guitars and guitar related artwork in NYC.

 In 2016, a new series of canvas spray paintings were displayed at JoAnne Artman Gallery in Chelsea for his solo exhibition entitled, "Breaking Ground: Redefining the Urban Experience."
 In 2018, Crash showed at JoAnne Artman Gallery again for another show, "Concrete Jungle."

-30 Year Retrospective

-In 2010, Crash held a 30-year retrospective at Fairfield University's Walsh Gallery.

-Crash was asked by Sanrio to create a series of paintings to be shown at Art Basel, Miami Beach, FL, featuring Hello Kitty and other characters from Sanrio's catalogue.

-Notable Projects
+Notable projects

-Also, in 2010, Crash was commissioned to create a special limited edition luggage for TUMI, Inc. A painting was created and used for the design, which was released worldwide in 2011.
-Same day releases were coordinated in Tokyo, Hong Kong, New York, Germany, Paris and London.
+Also, in 2010, Crash was commissioned to create a special limited edition luggage for TUMI, Inc.

-Crash is one of the New York artist featured at MOCA, The David Geffen Building, Los Angeles' "Art in the Streets", April–August 2011.

-In 2011, Crash held his first print survey exhibition in Southport, Ct., at Southport Galleries.

-In 2012, Crash was asked to participate in painting on Paris' Le M.U.R.